If you love your golf cart, then you know one of the best ways to keep it running smoothly is to keep it clean.

 Polishing the aluminum parts of your golf cart is a quick and easy way to improve its appearance.

-To do this, you will need an aluminum cleaner, a cleaning solution, and aluminum polish.
+You will need an aluminum cleaner, a cleaning solution, and aluminum polish to do this.

-First, clean the aluminum parts with a mild cleaning solution using a soft towel.
+First, use a soft towel to clean the aluminum parts with a mild cleaning solution.

 Next, apply the aluminum cleaner to the parts and wipe clean.